sadewadee/advanced-log-manager/wiki/Quick-Start.md

-# 🚀 Quick Start Guide - Advanced Log Manager
+# Quick Start

-Panduan 5 menit untuk memulai menggunakan Advanced Log Manager.
-Cocok untuk pemula yang baru pertama kali menggunakan plugin debugging WordPress.
+5-minute guide to get started with Advanced Log Manager.
+Suitable for beginners who are new to WordPress debugging plugins.

-## 📋 Checklist Setup Awal
+## Initial Setup Checklist

-- [ ] Plugin sudah terinstall dan aktif
+- [ ] Plugin is installed and active
-- [ ] Dashboard plugin dapat diakses
+- [ ] Plugin dashboard is accessible
-- [ ] Debug mode berhasil diaktifkan
+- [ ] Debug mode is successfully enabled
-- [ ] Performance bar terlihat di frontend
+- [ ] Performance bar is visible on frontend
-- [ ] Logs berhasil direkam
+- [ ] Logs are successfully recorded

-## ⚡ Langkah demi Langkah Setup
+## Step-by-Step Setup

-### Langkah 1: Aktivasi Plugin
+### Step 1: Plugin Activation
-1. Login ke WordPress Admin Dashboard
+1. Login to WordPress Admin Dashboard
-2. Pergi ke **Plugins** → **Installed Plugins**
+2. Go to Plugins → Installed Plugins
-3. Cari "Advanced Log Manager"
+3. Find "Advanced Log Manager"
-4. Klik **Activate** jika belum aktif
+4. Click Activate if not already active

-### Langkah 2: Akses Dashboard Utama
+### Step 2: Access Main Dashboard
-1. Di menu sebelah kiri, klik **Tools** → **Advance Log Manager**
-2. Anda akan melihat dashboard dengan status sistem:
+1. In the left menu, click Tools → Advance Log Manager
+2. You will see the dashboard with system status:
    - Debug Mode status
    - Performance Monitor status
    - Log file sizes
    - System overview

-### Langkah 3: Aktifkan Debug Mode
+### Step 3: Enable Debug Mode
-1. Di dashboard utama, klik tombol besar **"Enable Debug Mode"**
-2. Plugin akan otomatis:
-   - Mengaktifkan `WP_DEBUG` di `wp-config.php`
+1. In the main dashboard, find the large "Enable Debug Mode" button
+2. Click the button
+3. The plugin will automatically:
+   - Enable WP_DEBUG in wp-config.php
-   - Mengaktifkan `WP_DEBUG_LOG`
+   - Enable WP_DEBUG_LOG
-   - Memulai pencatatan error ke `debug.log`
+   - Start recording errors to debug.log
-3. Status akan berubah menjadi "Active"
+4. Status will change to "Active"

-### Langkah 4: Test Performance Monitoring
+### Step 4: Test Performance Monitoring
-1. Klik tab **"Performance Monitor"**
+1. Click the "Performance Monitor" tab
-2. Aktifkan toggle **"Enable Performance Bar"**
+2. Enable the "Enable Performance Bar" toggle
-3. Buka tab baru browser dan kunjungi halaman frontend situs Anda
+3. Open a new browser tab and visit your site's frontend page
-4. Login sebagai administrator
+4. Login as an administrator
-5. Anda akan melihat bar hitam di bagian bawah halaman dengan metrics:
+5. You will see a black bar at the bottom of the page with metrics:
    - Load time
    - Number of queries
    - Memory usage

-### Langkah 5: Generate dan Lihat Logs Pertama
+### Step 5: Generate and View First Logs
-1. Lakukan beberapa aksi di situs untuk generate logs:
+1. Perform some actions on the site to generate logs:
-   - Kunjungi halaman yang tidak ada (404 error)
+   - Visit a non-existent page (404 error)
-   - Coba login dengan password salah
+   - Try logging in with wrong password
-   - Akses halaman admin
+   - Access admin pages
-2. Kembali ke dashboard Advanced Log Manager
+2. Return to Advanced Log Manager dashboard
-3. Klik card **"Debug Log"** atau **"Query Log"**
-4. Anda akan melihat entries log terbaru
+3. Click the "Debug Log" or "Query Log" card
+4. You will see the latest log entries

-## 🔍 Memahami Interface Dashboard
+## Understanding Dashboard Interface

 ### System Overview Cards
-- **Debug Mode**: Status aktif/tidak debug logging
+- Debug Mode: Active/inactive debug logging status
-- **Performance Monitor**: Status monitoring performa
+- Performance Monitor: Performance monitoring status
-- **Debug Log**: Ukuran file log dan status
+- Debug Log: Log file size and status
-- **Query Log**: Status query logging
+- Query Log: Query logging status
-- **SMTP Logs**: Status email logging
+- SMTP Logs: Email logging status

 ### Feature Cards
-- **Debug Management**: Kontrol settings debug
+- Debug Management: Debug settings control
-- **Performance Monitor**: Konfigurasi monitoring
-- **.htaccess Editor**: Edit file server config
+- Performance Monitor: Monitoring configuration
+- .htaccess Editor: Server config file editing
-- **PHP Config**: Preset konfigurasi PHP
+- PHP Config: PHP configuration presets

-## 🛠️ Troubleshooting Setup
+## Setup Troubleshooting

-### Jika Debug Mode Tidak Aktif
+### If Debug Mode Does Not Activate
-- Pastikan `wp-config.php` writable
+- Ensure wp-config.php is writable
-- Cek permission file system
+- Check file system permissions
-- Coba manual edit `wp-config.php`
+- Try manual wp-config.php editing

-### Jika Performance Bar Tidak Muncul
+### If Performance Bar Does Not Appear
-- Pastikan login sebagai administrator
+- Ensure you are logged in as administrator
 - Clear browser cache
-- Cek console browser untuk error JavaScript
+- Check browser console for JavaScript errors

-### Jika Logs Tidak Terekam
+### If Logs Are Not Recorded
-- Verifikasi debug mode aktif
+- Verify debug mode is active
-- Cek permission folder `wp-content`
+- Check wp-content folder permissions
-- Pastikan ada aktivitas yang generate logs
+- Ensure there are activities that generate logs

-## 📖 Tips untuk Pemula
+## Tips for Beginners

-### Mode Development vs Production
+### Development vs Production Mode
-- **Development**: Aktifkan semua debug features
+- Development: Enable all debug features
-- **Staging**: Test dengan debug mode aktif
+- Staging: Test with debug mode active
-- **Production**: Minimal logging, monitor performa
+- Production: Minimal logging, monitor performance

-### Backup Sebelum Perubahan
+### Backup Before Changes
-- Selalu backup `wp-config.php` sebelum edit
+- Always backup wp-config.php before editing
-- Backup `.htaccess` sebelum menggunakan editor
+- Backup .htaccess before using editor
-- Test perubahan di staging environment dulu
+- Test changes in staging environment first

-### Monitoring Berkala
+### Regular Monitoring
-- Cek logs setiap hari di development
+- Check logs daily in development
 - Monitor performance metrics weekly
-- Review error logs sebelum deploy
+- Review error logs before deployment

-## 🎯 Next Steps
+## Next Steps

-Setelah setup dasar selesai:

-1. **Pelajari Filtering Logs**: Gunakan filter untuk menemukan error spesifik
+After basic setup is complete:

+1. Learn Log Filtering: Use filters to find specific errors
-2. **Konfigurasi .htaccess**: Tambahkan security headers dan caching rules
+2. Configure .htaccess: Add security headers and caching rules
-3. **Setup PHP Presets**: Pilih preset sesuai environment
+3. Setup PHP Presets: Choose preset according to environment
-4. **Monitor Performance**: Gunakan insights untuk optimasi
+4. Monitor Performance: Use insights for optimization
-5. **Baca Dokumentasi Lengkap**: Explore wiki untuk fitur advanced
+5. Read Complete Documentation: Explore wiki for advanced features

-## 🆘 Butuh Bantuan?

-Jika mengalami masalah:
+## Need Help?

+If you encounter issues:
-1. Cek **Troubleshooting Guide** di wiki
+1. Check Troubleshooting Guide in wiki
-2. Pastikan versi plugin terbaru
+2. Ensure plugin is latest version
-3. Cek forum support atau documentation
+3. Check support forum or documentation
-4. Contact developer jika issue persist
+4. Contact developer if issues persist

----

-**Selamat!** Anda sudah berhasil setup Advanced Log Manager.
-Plugin ini akan membantu Anda maintain WordPress site yang lebih sehat dan performant.
+Congratulations!
+You have successfully set up Advanced Log Manager.
+This plugin will help you maintain a healthier and more performant WordPress site.